flutnet/samples/FlutnetNotes/README.md

 # Flutnet - Notes app

 An elegant notes taking app developed using [Flutnet](https://www.flutnet.com).
 The Flutter UI was imported from the project [flutter-notes-app](https://github.com/roshanrahman/flutter-notes-app).
-All the flutter native plugins like **sqflite** were replaced using Xamarin .NET Libraries like **SQLite-Pcl**.
+All the Flutter native plugins like **sqflite** were replaced using Xamarin .NET Libraries like **SQLite-Pcl**.

 ## Features
 1. *Animated UI*: A beautiful, minimalist user interface with subtle animations.